tensorflow/tensorboard/tensorboard/data/server/DEVELOPMENT.md

-As an alternative to `--define=link_data_server=true`, you can set the `TENSORBOARD_DATA_SERVER_BINARY` environment variable to the path to a data server binary, and pass `--load_fast`.
+As an alternative to `--define=link_data_server=true`, you can set the `TENSORBOARD_DATA_SERVER_BINARY` environment variable to the path to a data server binary, and pass `--load_fast=true`.
 If running with `bazel run`, this should be an absolute path.

 As another alternative, you can install the `tensorboard_data_server` package into your virtualenv.
 To do so, run: